Rust

 Dependency Lockfiles

-upstream project to commit a dependency lockfile into the repository.
-In the
+project to commit a dependency lockfile into the repository.
+In the Rust

-build --release, but if it can’t satisfy the dependencies in the
+--release, but if it can’t satisfy the dependencies in the corresponding

-corresponding Cargo.toml, cargo may re-resolve the dependency tree using
+Cargo.toml, cargo may re-resolve the dependency tree using the latest

-the latest semver-compatible versions available, which are going to be
+semver-compatible versions available, which are going to be different in the

 To disable this behavior and instead insist on an error, use: